Lunch, Anyone? Toro

 Finally, we selected the datiles con jamon ($6), Medjool dates filled with Marcona almonds and Cabrales blue cheese, wrapped in Serrano ham.
 This was our least favorite dish.
 The dates were oddly sugary and in our opinion, didn’t stand up to the rest of the meal.

-The New York Times announced recently that Oringer and Bissonnette plan to open a second Toro this fall in Manhattan.
-Even in a city boasting some of the world’s best restaurants, Toro promises to be a standout.
+Oringer and Bissonnette have opened a second Toro in the Chelsea neighborhood of Manhattan.
+Even in a city boasting some of the world’s best restaurants, Toro should be a standout.

 Toro, 1704 Washington St., Boston, is open for lunch Monday through Friday, noon to 3 p.m.; for dinner Sunday through Thursday, 4:30 p.m. to midnight (dinner hours vary, but the bar is open those times) and Friday and Saturday, 5 to 11:45 p.m.; for brunch Sunday, 10:30 a.m. to 2:30 p.m.
 The restaurant accepts all major credit cards.
 Reservations are accepted for lunch and brunch for parties of six or more.
-By public transportation, take the MBTA Green Line trolley to Hynes Convention Center, then the #1 bus to Massachusetts Avenue at Washington Street.
+By public transportation, take an MBTA Green Line trolley to Hynes Convention Center, then the #1 bus to Massachusetts Avenue at Washington Street.
 It’s about a two-minute walk to the restaurant.
-Or take the BU Bus from any stop inbound to 710 Albany St. Turn left onto E. Newton Street and left onto Washington Street.
+Or take the BUS (BU Shuttle) from any stop inbound to 710 Albany St., turn left onto E. Newton Street and left onto Washington Street.

 This is part of a weekly series featuring Boston lunch spots of interest to the BU community.
-If you have any suggestions for places we should feature, leave them in the comments section below.
-Check out our list of lunchtime tips on Foursquare.+ Comments
+If you have any suggestions for places we should feature, leave them in the Comment section below.
+Check out our list of lunchtime tips on Foursquare.